AlexsLemonade/scpca-portal/api/README.md

 ### Commands in Production
 To run a command in production, there is a `run_command.sh` script that is created on the API instance.
 It passes any arguments through to the `manage.py` script, making the following acceptable `./run_command.sh load_data --reload-all`.

-### Syncing the OriginalFile table
+### Syncing the OriginalFile Table
-As mentioned above, the `OriginalFile` table must be populated before data can be processed via the `sync_original_files` command.
+As mentioned in the above [Local Data Management - Syncing the OriginalFile table section](#syncing-the-originalfile-table), the `OriginalFile` table must be populated before data can be processed via the `sync_original_files` command.

 Syncing is carried out as follows:
 ```bash